mortent/enhancements/keps/sig-node/4815-dra-partitionable-devices/README.md

   // of devices since they can reference the mixins provided here rather
   // than duplicate them.
   //
-  // The total number of mixins, basic devices, and composite devices must be
+  // The total number of device mixins, capacity pool mixins, basic devices,
-  // less than 128.
+  // and composite devices must be less than 128.
   //
   // +optional
   // +listType=atomic
   DeviceMixins []DeviceMixin

+  // CapacityPoolMixins represents a list of capacity pool mixins, i.e.
+  // a collection of capacities that a CapacityPool can "include"
+  // to extend the set of capacities it already defines.
+  //
+  // The main purposes of these mixins is to reduce the memory footprint
+  // of capacity pools since they can reference the mixins provided here rather
+  // than duplicate them.
+  //
+  // The total number of device mixins, capacity pool mixins, basic devices,
+  // and composite devices must be less than 128.
+  //
   // +optional
   // +listType=atomic
   CapacityPoolMixins []CapacityPoolMixin